drball/scifi-ideas-generators/content/monster-name-generator.md

 This random generator is ideal for creating monsterous fantasy villains from another world, dimension, realm or planet.

-You might also be interested in our <a href="/alien-creature-generator/">Alien Creature Generator</a>.
+You might also be interested in our <a href="/alien-creature-generator/">Alien Creature Generator</a> or our <a href="/villain-name-generator/">Villain Name Generator</a>.

 To generate more fake names, press the button.